atmulyana/expressCartMobile/README.md

         const SERVER = 'http://192.168.56.1:1111';

    This is the root URL of the web application you just installed in step 1.
 Change the IP/Host to the one of your own.
 Don't use
    `localhost` for it because `localhost` means the web application runs on device (HP) emulator.
-Use one of your LAN/WAP IPs.
+Use one of your LAN/WAN IPs.

 5. Install the required modules for this project

-   5.1.
-For Android
-        Open command console and go to the directory where you downloaded this project in step 3.
-Under this directory, type the command
+   Open Terminal/Command console then make the project directory is the active directory of the console

+        cd <path_to_project_directory>

+   Then execute

         npm install

-   5.2.
-For iOS
-        I have not tested it yet on iOS.
-So, to avoid misdirection, I won't write this step here.
-You can find it easily out there.

 6. Ready to run project
+   Start Metro server by issueing command

+        npx react-native start

+   Open another Terminal/Command console and go to the project directory too as the before one.
+At new console, type the following command

    6.1.
 For Android
-        Under the project directory, type the command

         npx react-native run-android

    6.2.
 For iOS
-        I have not tested it yet but if everything ok, similar to Android, type the command

         npx react-native run-ios